The client is a producer of electronic devices. They had an idea of an unconventional form factor for a phone: a curved wrist gadget.

-NFC, touchscreen, sensors, cameras, and gesture recognition for emergency alerts
+We were tasked with developing the prototype’s hardware and software.
+The smartphone’s features would include NFC, a touchscreen, sensors, cameras, and gesture recognition for emergency alerts.

 The client intended to demo the prototype to potential investors to secure funds for the project.
-Softeq handled the developed across several areas — hardware, enclosure, and software.
+Softeq handled the development across several areas — hardware, enclosure, and software.

 The smartphone prototype was to have a custom rigid-flex PCB to underlie the curved device shape.
 Hardware-wise, the prototype was to support the following capabilities: